-Courses and events for professionals working with deaf children
+Courses and events for professionals working with deaf children and young people

-- NDCS education workshops
+- Professional training workshops

-- Healthy Minds - training to professionals
+- Healthy Minds - training for professionals

 - Bespoke workshops